ordina-jworks/ordina-jworks.github.io/_posts/2016-10-26-Reactive-Programming-Spring-Reactor.md

 Spring Reactor is a very interesting framework, after 3 iterations it has matured and gives you a good base to get started with Reactive Streams.
 With the upcoming support in Spring 5 it will also start to become more mainstream.

-So I can see no better way then to get your hands dirty and learn more about Spring Reactor yourself.
+Therefore I can see no better way then to get your hands dirty and learn more about Spring Reactor yourself.

 - [reactive-programming-part-I](https://spring.io/blog/2016/06/07/notes-on-reactive-programming-part-i-the-reactive-landscape):
 Provides you with a clear description of what reactive programming is about and its use cases.